spatialos/UnrealGDK/SpatialGDK/Documentation/content/generating-a-snapshot.md

 The SpatialOS GDK for Unreal snapshots contain three kinds of entities: critical entities, stably named replicated actors and placeholders.

-### Stably named replicated actors
+### Startup actors

+Startup actors are replicated actors that have been placed in a level.
 See Unreal's documentation of [Stably Named Objects](https://docs.unrealengine.com/en-US/Gameplay/Networking/Actors/Properties/ObjectReferences).
-We write place stably named replicated actors to the snapshot so we can ensure that only one of each entity is spawned when launching multiple `server-workers`.
+We write these startup actors to the snapshot so we can ensure that only one of each entity is spawned when launching multiple server-workers.

 ### Critical entities